intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Demos
 -----

-Intel® Extension for PyTorch* LLM optimizations could be integrated into a typical LLM Q&A web service.
+Intel® Extension for PyTorch* LLM optimizations can be integrated into a typical LLM Q&A web service.

 .. list-table::